 Mathematics is taught as usual throughout the Exhibition right up until the two final weeks.
 English (Speaking, listening, Reading, Writing, Viewing & Presenting) is integrated into the Exhibition.
 Students will also have English lessons which focus on researching, interviewing, and citation skills, which links in with the Exhibition.
 For English as an Additional Language learners (EAL) see below.

-What happens to students who have special English as Additional (EAL) lessons with Ms. Kristi during PYPx?
+What happens to students who have special English as Additional (EAL) lessons with Ms. Aga during PYPx?

 English as Additional Language (EAL) Beginner and Intermediate students will continue to attend English support lessons throughout the entire exhibition.
-They will also be closely monitored by Ms. Kristi and the Homeroom teachers during this unit.
-The schedule for EAL Advanced students will change as exhbition approaches.
-Ms. Kristi will work as a facilitator for the Exhibition groups and be heavily involved in working in class to support EAL students who will be working in mixed ability groups.
-She will still work with small groups of EAL2s in her classroom each week, but the number of pull-out sessions will decrease as the exhibition deadline approaches.
+They will also be closely monitored by Ms. Aga and the Homeroom teachers during this unit.
+The schedule for EAL Advanced students will change as exhibition approaches.
+Ms. Aga will work as a facilitator for the Exhibition groups and be heavily involved in working in class to support EAL students who will be working in mixed ability groups.
+She will still work with small groups of EAL students in her classroom each week, but the number of pull-out sessions will decrease as the exhibition deadline approaches.

-What happens to students who usually have other learning support lessons with Ms. Lindsey during PYPx?
+What happens to students who usually have other learning support lessons with Ms. Claire during PYPx?

-Students who work with Ms. Lindsey will continue to receive the same level of support as before.
+Students who work with Ms. Claire will continue to receive the same level of support as before.
 Her schedule will remain in place and she will also be available to help monitor Learning Support students while they work in their exhibition groups to ensure they are meeting all their goals.

 Do the students still have specialist lessons (e.g. PE and Art) during PYPx?